daveism/560-prez/4th.md

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_bar_storm_maxwind.png?raw=true" width="60%" height="60%" >

-Looks like a slight upward trend in the later years, but it's really hard to tell.
+In the Eastern Pacific, there might be a slight upward trend in the later years, but it's really hard to tell.

-Maybe a scatter plot can reveal a little more?
+Maybe scatter plots can reveal a little more.

 [Previous page](3rd.md) | [Next page](5th.md)